-The Egyptians did not fail to put in places consecrated to the public exercises of religion, the symbol of the prosperities of their tillage.
-They placed a figure, sinking under the burden of the goods he had reaped, in the assembly of all the feasts that were solemnized after the harvests of corn, wine, fruits, and vegetables.
-He carried on his head the natural marks of a plentiful harvest, viz. three pitchers of either wine or beer, surmounted with three loaves, and accompanied with leaves, vegetables and several fruits.
-The bread, wine, etc., wherewith they deck his head, lay immediately on the two great horns of a wild goat.
-They could not possibly mark out in a more simple and less mysterious manner, the perfect plenty which the husbandman enjoys in the beginning of winter, when the sun passes under the sign Capricorn.
+The Egyptians did not fail to put in places consecrated to the public exercises of religion the symbol of the prosperities of their tillage.
+They placed a figure, sinking under the burden of the goods he had respect, in the assembly of all the feasts that were solemnized after the harvests of corn, wine, fruits, and vegetables.
+He carried on his head the natural marks of a plentiful harvest, viz. three pitchers of either wine or beer, surmounted with three loaves, and accompanied with leaves, vegetables, and several fruits.
+The bread, wine, etc., where they deck his head, lay immediately on the two great horns of a goat.
+They could not possibly mark out in a more simple and mysterious manner, the perfect plenty which the husbandman en in the beginning of winter, when the sun passes under the

+Capricorn.

-He is most commonly seen with a single pitcher instead of three, and with one goat's horn instead of two;[•] or with the circle accompanied with large banana leaves, or with some other symbol.
-The Greek sculptors, who did not much like these enormous head dresses disposed the whole with more comeliness and decorum.
-They placed the goat's horn in one of the hands of the figure, and made some fruits come out of it.
+He is most commonly seen with a single pitcher instead of the and with one goat's horn instead of two; or with the circle accepanied with large banana leaves, or with some other symbol.
+Greek sculptors, who did not much like these enormous head-dre disposed the whole with more comeliness and decorum.
+They plut the goat's horn in one of the hands of the figure, and made some frome out of it.

-Symbolical ceremonies.
+Symbolical Ceremonies.
 Memorials of past events.

-The symbolical writing so commonly and usefully imployed to teach in a compendious and popular manner the most important truths for the preserving of good manners, and promoting the good of mankind, served also from the beginning to preserve the memory of histories, and publicly to expose the object or the motives of the feasts to which some great event had given occasion.
+The symbolical writing so commonly and usefully employed teach in a compendious and popular manner the most important to for the preserving of good manners, and promoting the good of the kind, served also from the beginning to preserve the memory of tories, and publicly to expose the object or the motives of the f to which some great event had given occasion.

-The ancients always opened their festivals and public prayers with woes and lamentations for what they had lost; though they were used to conclude the same by a general repast, where singing, the sound of instruments, and joy succeeded their mourning.
-Whence it comes, that the cries usual in the most ancient feasts, even those which in process of time became expressions of joy, and set forms of acclamations, being traced up to the primitive origin, signify nothing but tears and expressions of grief addressed to Almighty God.
-Such were the cries, io Bacche, hevoe Bacché, io triumphé, io pæan.
-This word io, jeov, jevoe, hevoe, is the name of God, and signifies the author of life, he that is.
-Bacché comes from beche tears.
-Baccoth signifies lamentations.
-The women who lament the death of Adonis in Ezekiel are called Bacchants, meboccoth, women mourners.
-Triumphé comes from, teroweh, which the western nations pronounced triumphe; there being no letter whose pronunciation was more difficult and more varied than the oin.
+The ancients always opened their festivals and public prayers woes and lamentations for what they had lost; though they were to conclude the same by a general repast, where singing, the soun instruments, and joy succeeded their mourning.
+Whence it co that the cries usual in the most ancient feasts, even those which in cess of time became expressions of joy, and set forms of acclamat being traced up to the primitive origin, signify nothing but tears expressions of grief addressed to Almighty God.
+Such were the io Bacche, hevoe Bacché, io triumphé, io pean.
+This word, io, j jevoe, hevoe, is the name of God, and signifies the author of lift that is.
+Bacché comes from beché, tears.
+Baccoth signifies lame tions.
+The women who lament the death of Adonis in Ezekie called Bacchants, meboccoth, women mourners.
+Triumphé co from terowek, which the western nations pronounced triumphe : 1 being no letter whose pronunciation was more difficult and more vi than the oin.
 That word triumphe signified groans and sobs.
-It afterwards signified the public prayer, and finally the singing of the assemblies, as may be seen Ps.
-89. All these words joined to the name of God, were short expressions by which the people excited each other to have recourse to God in their distress, and to direct their prayers and cries to him.
-The whole of these, was like the Latin and French expressions, Deo gratias, Dieu mercy, adieu.
+I terwards signified the public prayer, and finally the singing of mblies, as may be seen Ps.
+89. All these words joined to the e of God, were short expressions by which the people excited a other to have recourse to God in their distress, and to direct their rers and cries to him.
+The whole of these was like the Latin and sch expressions, Deo gratias, Dieu mercy, adieu.

-^{} Cross's masonic chart represents two cornucopize or goat's horns, and one pitcher ; three, however, of the latter, as before observed, are used in the caremonies.-Edit.
+^{} Cross's masonic chart represents two corascopies or goat's horns, an pitcher; three, however, of the latter, as before observed, are used is ceremonies. - Edit.